America's Choice

 America's Choice is the fifth album by the American blues rock band Hot Tuna, recorded in 1974, and released in 1975 as Grunt BFL1-0820.
 The album was also released in Quadraphonic as Grunt BFD1-0820.
 The first of the "Rampage" trilogy albums (the others being Yellow Fever and Hoppkorv) recorded by the now power trio, it marked a major shift in musical direction by the group.
 With new drummer Bob Steeler, Tuna now performed in a predominantly hard rock style, leaving the earlier band's mixture of electric and acoustic material.

 Songs

-The album rose to No. 75 on the Billboard charts.
-One of the tracks is named "Hit Single #1".
-Despite its title, it was not released as a single.
+All but one of the tracks is penned by Kaukonen, with some help from Casady on "Funky #7".
+Despite its title, "Hit Single #1" was not released as a single.

 Cover art

 The album cover art depicts a box of laundry detergent, complete with dripping suds, labeled "America's Choice: Hot Tuna".
 The lettering and color scheme are loosely based on the style of Tide.
 On one side of the detergent box, a contents label lists the musicians as the "active ingredients", and also says, "Pure, unadulterated sounds with amplified additives and the necessary polytonal ingredients to handle heavy loads."
 On another side of the box is a "warning" stating, "This album to be played at full volume for maximum effect."